Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 UConn Schedule Analysis

-- Based on the RPI, the Longhorns have four wins over Quadrant 3 teams, tied for the first-most in the country.
+- UConn has two wins against Quadrant 2 opponents, tied for the fifth-most in the country.

+- The Longhorns have tied for the third-most Quadrant 3 wins in the nation based on the RPI (four).

 UConn 2023-24 Best Wins